 General remarks

+Entities that are subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013 shall report in this template:

+CET1 items as referred to in Article 26 of Regulation (EU) No 575/2013,

+AT1 items as referred to in Article 51 of Regulation (EU) No 575/2013,

+T2 instruments and the associated share premium, are referred to in Article 62, point (a) and (b), of Regulation (EU) No 575/2013, including the amortised part of the instrument not recognised for the purposes of complying with the requirements of Articles 92 or 92b of Regulation (EU) No 575/2013 or Article 45 of Directive 2014/59/EU, and

+liabilities instruments eligible to meet the internal MREL,

+other bail-in-able liabilities and

-Entities that are subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013 shall report in this template the own funds and eligible liabilities for the purposes of internal MREL, as well as other bail-in-able liabilities.
-Liabilities excluded from bail-in shall be included to the extent that they rank pari passu with or junior to any instrument included in the amount of eligible liabilities for the purposes of internal MREL.
+liabilities excluded from bail-in; these liabilities shall be included to the extent that they rank pari passu with or junior to any instrument included in the amount of eligible liabilities for the purposes of internal MREL,

+Amounts of instruments qualifying for the compliance with the requirements of Articles 92 or 92b of Regulation (EU) No 575/2013 or Article 45 of Directive 2014/59/EU in accordance with applicable transitional provisions shall also be considered in scope of the instruments and items listed in paragraph 20.

+The amounts of instruments referred to in paragraph 20, points (a) to (c), shall be the amount after deducting holdings of own instruments as referred to in Articles 36(1), point (f), 56, point (a), and 66, point (a), of Regulation (EU) No 575/2013.

+The amounts of instruments referred to in paragraph 20, points (a) to (d), shall be the amount before deducting unused prior permission amounts.

-Entities that are not subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45f of that Directive, shall report in this template the own funds and liabilities eligible for the purposes of internal MREL, as well as other bail-in-able liabilities.
-By way of derogation from this, entities may choose to report the same scope of own funds and liabilities as specified in paragraph 20 above.
+Entities that are not subject to the obligation to comply with the requirement of Article 92b of Regulation (EU) No 575/2013, but are subject to the obligation to comply with the requirement of Article 45 of Directive 2014/59/EU in accordance with Article 45f of that Directive, shall report in this template the instruments and item specified in paragraph 20 above, with the exception of the liabilities excluded from bail-in referred to in point (f) of that paragraph.

+By way of derogation from paragraph 24, these entities may choose to report the same scope of own funds and liabilities as specified in paragraph 20 above.

 Entities that, at the date of the reporting of that in-formation, hold amounts of own funds and eligible liabilities of at least 150 % of the requirement referred to in Article 45(1) of Directive 2014/59/EU, shall be exempted from reporting information on other bail-in-able liabilities.
 Such entities may opt to report information on other bail-in-able liabilities in this template on a voluntary basis.